coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 Checked flying creatures move back a distance specified in the description of the effect.

-***Confused:***A *confused* character's actions are determined by rolling d% at the beginning of his turn: 01--10, attack caster with melee or ranged weapons (or close with caster if attacking is not possible); 11--20, act normally; 21--50, do nothing but babble incoherently; 51--70, flee away from caster at top possible speed;
+***Confused:***A *confused* character’s actions are determined by rolling d% at the beginning of his turn: 01–10, attack caster with melee or ranged weapons (or close with caster if attacking is not possible);
-71--100, attack nearest creature (for this purpose, a familiar counts as part of the subject's self ).
-A *confused* character who can't carry out the indicated action does nothing but babble incoherently.
+11–20, act normally; 21–50, do nothing but babble incoherently; 51–70, flee away from caster at top possible speed; 71–100, attack nearest creature (for this purpose, a familiar counts as part of the subject’s self ).
+A *confused* character who can’t carry out the indicated action does nothing but babble incoherently.
 Attackers are not at any special advantage when attacking a *confused* character.
 Any *confused* character who is attacked automatically attacks its attackers on its next turn, as long as it is still *confused* when its turn comes.
 A *confused* character does not make attacks of opportunity against any creature that it is not already devoted to attacking (either because of its most recent action or because it has just been attacked).

 **Cowering:** The character is frozen in fear and can take no actions.
-A cowering character takes a --2 penalty to Armor Class and loses her Dexterity bonus (if any).
+A cowering character takes a –2 penalty to Armor Class and loses her Dexterity bonus (if any).

 **Dazed:** The creature is unable to act normally.
 A dazed creature can